raspberrypilearning/drum-star/en/step_3.md

 --- task ---

 **Test:** Click the green flag and make sure your `beats`{:class="block3variables"} variable starts at `0`.

 --- /task ---

---- save ---
-ick the green flag and make sure your `beats`{:class="block3variables"} variable starts at `0`.

---- /task ---